rasel-mahmud-dev/realtime-chatting-app-2023/readme.md

 - login and registration.
 - user can see who are in currently online (activity status).
 - user active status update when he/she leave site or login /logout
-- user can create private room to send message one to one. like facebook chat
+- user can create private room to send message one to one. like facebook chat.
+- use can see their previous chat message.

 ### Database
 - MySQL